wingify/readme-central/reference/VWO Insights - Mobile app/swift-ui-sdk-reference/installation-2.md

 <br />

-**Step 1** - You can use CocoaPods to install the VWO Insights IOS SDK by adding the below pods to your Pod file.
+You can use CocoaPods to install the VWO Insights IOS SDK by adding the below pods to your Pod file.

 ```shell
 pod 'VWO-Insights'